defano/digital-design/README.md

 ## Hardware

-No hardware is required to experiment with circuit design and simulation.
-Of course, you'll need some if you wish to realize your designs in electronic form. :)
+No special hardware is needed to simulate circuit designs, but to fully realize your work in electronic form you'll want your own [Papilio Pro](http://papilio.cc/index.php?n=Papilio.PapilioPro) and [Papilio LogicStart Megawing](http://papilio.cc/index.php?n=Papilio.LogicStartMegaWing) development boards.
+I recommend purchasing them together as a kit [for about $100.00 online](http://store.gadgetfactory.net/logicstart-megawing-papilio-bundle/).

-This tutorial makes use of the [Papilio Pro](http://papilio.cc/index.php?n=Papilio.PapilioPro) and [Papilio LogicStart Megawing](http://papilio.cc/index.php?n=Papilio.LogicStartMegaWing) development boards.
-These can be purchased as a kit [for about $100.00 online](http://store.gadgetfactory.net/logicstart-megawing-papilio-bundle/).
-The Papilio Pro contains a [Spartan 6 Xilinx FPGA](https://www.xilinx.com/products/silicon-devices/fpga/spartan-6.html) which will accept our circuit designs and the LogicStart Megawing provides various IOs (buttons, LEDs, a seven segment displays) to experiment with.
+The Papilio Pro contains a [Spartan 6 Xilinx FPGA](https://www.xilinx.com/products/silicon-devices/fpga/spartan-6.html) which will accept our circuit designs.
+The LogicStart Megawing is a daughter board that plugs into the Papilio Pro and provides various buttons, switches, LEDs, and seven-segment displays to experiment with.

-A detailed description (and schematic) of the [Papilio Pro hardware can be found here](http://papilio.cc/index.php?n=Papilio.PapilioPro); the [LogicStart Megawing, here](http://papilio.cc/index.php?n=Papilio.LogicStartMegaWing).
+A detailed description (and schematics) of both boards can be found on GadgetFactory's website.
+(Technical documents: [Papilio Pro ](http://papilio.cc/index.php?n=Papilio.PapilioPro) | [LogicStart Megawing](http://papilio.cc/index.php?n=Papilio.LogicStartMegaWing))

 #### Looking to test a brand new Papilio Pro?